Escanaba, Michigan: Present day

 Until 2017, Escanaba continued to be an important shipping point for iron ore to other Great Lakes ports, especially south to Chicago and northern Indiana.
-The local paper mill, for many years owned by Mead Corporation's Publishing Paper Division, is currently operated by Verso Corporation.
-Located on the outskirts of the city alongside the Escanaba River, it is now Escanaba's largest employer.
+The local paper mill, for many years owned by Mead Corporation's Publishing Paper Division, was operated by the Verso Corporation until 2022 when it was sold to Billerud.
+Located on the outskirts of the city alongside the Escanaba River, in 2018 the mill was Escanaba's largest employer.

 Geography

 According to the United States Census Bureau, the city has a total area of 16.50 sqmi, of which 12.88 sqmi is land and 3.62 sqmi is water.

 Climate

 This climatic region is classified as humid continental climate, abbreviated "Dfb", according to the Köppen-Geiger climate classification.
 It is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Escanaba is described as being in the banana belt of Michigan's Upper Peninsula.
 While most of the peninsula is affected by significant lake-effect snow, Escanaba's winter climate is much milder due to its location on the windward Lake Michigan shoreline.